 One week’s holiday is allowed for students who are studying on courses from 12 to 24 weeks.
 To request a holiday, please send an email to [email protected] This request will be logged on the school online system.
 Holidays must be requested at least one week in advance.

-An Academic Year course lasts for 25 weeks after which students are entitled to take up to 10 weeks holiday before their visa expires.
-Normally Academic Year holidays are taken AFTER a student finishes their course.
 If students stay during the winter holidays, these two weeks of holidays are included in the 10 weeks of holidays, i.e. students only have 8 weeks of holidays after finishing their course.
 Also these two weeks of winter holidays do not need to be booked but are booked by default since the school will remain closed during this period.

 In the exceptional case where a long term non-EEA student wishes to take holidays during their course, this holiday period must be requested BEFORE starting their programme and/or registering with GNIB.
 In addition, holiday periods cannot at any point exceed 1/3 of the total weeks elapsed.
 This means that students need to have completed 9 weeks of their course before they can take holidays for the first time.
 After 9 weeks they can then take up to 3 weeks of holidays as they need to have studied 3 weeks for each week they want to take the holiday.